Igbo music: The drum

 The Udu is the most common and popular drum.
 This instrument is also known as Nkwa, Egwe, or Egede, depending on the part of the country.

 These drums are not talking drums.
 Although they produce a sound which is tonal, syncopated, and generally melodious – they have never been known as talking drums and are not spiritual in nature or usage.
 Igbo people speak.
-The body of the drum is usually constructed from a hollowed out pear or cotton tree which is very durable yet malleable.
+The body of the drum is usually constructed from a hollowed-out pear or cotton tree, which is very durable yet malleable.
 The drum is then covered with antelope or cow skin.
-The hide is fastened tightly to the top and bottom of the instrument with seven to eight studs, and with rope in a decorative manner.
+The hide is fastened tightly to the top and bottom of the instrument with seven to eight studs, and with rope decoratively.
 The studs are able to be adjusted for tuning purposes and sound accommodation.
-If the studs are tightened a high pitch is emitted.
+If the studs are tightened, a high pitch is emitted.
 The opposite effect is heard if the studs are loosened.
 Typically, more than one Igba is played by several drummers at a time.
 The drum can be played by using four fingers from each hand.
 The right hand is used to beat the head of the drum, and the left hand is used to stop the vibration.
-If the musician stops the vibration closer to the edge of the drum head,a low pitch will be emitted.
+If the musician stops the vibration closer to the edge of the drum head, a low pitch will be emitted.
 If the musician stops the vibration closer to the center, then a higher pitch will be emitted.
-The Igba can also be played using a curved drum stick, which can be found wrapped in fiber to produce a soft sound, or "naked" to produce hard sound.
+The Igba can also be played using a curved drum stick, which can be found wrapped in fiber to produce a soft sound, or "naked" to produce a hard sound.
 This drum is very versatile and is usually played during celebrations, festivals, weddings, male and female rites of passage, and sometimes funerals.